The Amazing Race Norge 2: Leg 11 (Argentina → Brazil)

 In this leg's Roadblock, one team member had to search for 10 pictured tiles on Escadaria Selaón.
 When they had found the tiles, they had to write down certain letters, in order to get a code phrase.
 When they had found out the code phrase (Cesar, cadê minha pista?), they would receive their next clue.
 For their Handicap, Cecilie & Camilla had to find 15 tiles.

-For this season's final Intersection, one team had to play a 10-minute football match against another team.
-First, teams had to choose three Karanba-players, so it was a five-on-five match.
-The winning team got their next clue and the losing team had to wait for another couple to arrive to play against them.
+For this season's final Intersection, two teams had to complete against each other in a 10-minute football match.
+Before the match, both teams had to choose three Karanba players, so it was a five-on-five match.
+The team that scored more goals received their next clue, while the losing team had to wait for another team.
+The last team had play an additional game against a team of local players before they could continue racing regardless of the final score.

 This season's final Detour was a choice between Nett (Net) or Svett (Sweat).
 In Nett, teams had to clean and hang up a fishing net.
 When the fisherman was satisfied with the work, the fisherman would point out the direction to their next clue.
 In Svett, teams had to learn a Capoeira-dance, and had to perform it in front of a judge.
 When the judge was satisfied with the performance, the judge would point out the direction to their next clue.